jhugon/hmumuToyAnalysis/README.md

 Data samples are available on the UF analysis cluster in

-/raid/raid9/jhugon/higgsSamples/stage1/
+/raid/raid8/jhugon/higgsSamples/stage1/

-which physically resides on the archer node.
+which physically resides on the melrose node.